nehaljwani/team.exiv2.org/contrib/buildserver/ReadMe.txt

 There are two Jenkins projects to perform the build:
 1) daily-github-exiv2-exiv2
-This expects 6 builders (labels): macosx, linux, mingw, mingw32, cygwin, msvc All builds are performed from MacOS-X using the build.sh script.
+This expects 6 builders (labels): macos, linux, mingw, cygwin, msvc All builds are performed from macOS using the build.sh script.

 The build command is:
 /User/rmills/gnu/github/exiv2/exiv2/contrib/buildserver/build.sh $label --clone --branch 0.27-RC2

 2) daily-github-exiv2-exiv2-publish
 The project is executed by Jenkins when the build on every label finishes.
-This project expects a single builder (macosx)
+This project expects a single builder (macos)

 The build command is:
 /User/rmills/gnu/github/exiv2/exiv2/contrib/buildserver/build.sh $label --publish